-The financial performance of your Company for the Financial Year 2015-16 is summarizedin the following table: (Rs. in Millions)
+The financial performance of your Company for the Financial Year 2018-19 is summarizedin the following table: (Rs. in Millions)

-With a view to conserve the resources for future business requirements and expansionplans your Directors are ofview that the current year's profit be ploughed back into theoperations and hence no dividend is recommended for the year under review.
+With a view to conserve the resources for business requirements your Directors are ofview that the current year's profit be ploughed back into the operations and hence nodividend is recommended for the year under review.

 TURNOVER AND COMPANY PERFORMANCE

 The total revenue for the financial year under review was Rs.
 8959.61 Millionsas against Rs.
 9564.96 Millions showing decrease of 3% over previous year.
 YourCompany has registered the Net Profit before tax of Rs.
 40.56 Millions as against Rs.49.98 Millions in the previous financial year.
 The Profit after tax stood at Rs.
 27.50Millions as compared to Rs.
 30.40 Millions in the previous financial year.

 Your company's products viz.
 Gold Bars and Gold Jewellery are well established in themarket.
 The products of your Company meet the stringent quality standards of purityweighment shape size and aesthetic look.

 The Company was awarded with Bureau of Indian Standards (BIS) certificatefor use BIS hallmark one of the requirements for participating in the Gold MonetisationScheme.